Gustavo Arribas

-Gustavo Arribas was the Director-General of the Federal Intelligence Agency of Argentina.
-He was appointed to the position in December 2015.
+Gustavo Arribas (born 25 November 1958) is an Argentine scribe and politician.
+He was the Director-General of the Federal Intelligence Agency of Argentina.
+He headed the agency from December 2015 to December 2019.

 Career

 Prior to heading the Federal Intelligence Agency, Arribas was an agent and broker for professional soccer players.

 Corruption allegations

 Arribas was accused by Brazilian police of receiving $850,000 through a money-laundering scheme.

 Arribas was also investigated for possibly accepting a bribe of $600,000 from Odebrecht in 2013.